 Hand Gestures in Italy: The Secret Language

-The “finger press” is a widely recognized Italian hand gesture.
-It is often used as a general expression of frustration, irritation, or bewilderment and can convey the meaning of “But what do you want?”
-“But what are you doing?” or “But what are you saying?” and can be used to ask questions such as “where,” “who,” and “why.”
+The “finger purse” is a widely recognized Italian hand gesture.
+It is often used with a facial expression of frustration, irritation, or bewilderment.
+This hand gesture can convey the meaning of “Ma che vuoi?” (“But what do you want?”), “Ma che stai dicendo?” (“But what are you saying?”), or “Ma che stai facendo? (“But what are you doing?”).

 To perform this gesture, one would place their index finger below their eye, slightly pull down the eyelid, tilt their head, and give a stern look to the person they are communicating with.

 The “hand biting” gesture is a commonly used Italian hand gesture conveying, “when I catch you, you’ll be in trouble.”
 It is often used when someone is fed up or frustrated with someone else’s behavior.
 It can also be used by mothers scolding their children.